Exocytosis: Types

 Ca2+ triggered non-constitutive exocytosis requires an external signal, a specific sorting signal on the vesicles, a clathrin coat, as well as an increase in intracellular calcium.
-In multicellular organisms, this mechanism initiates many forms of intercellular communication such as synaptic transmission, hormone secretion by neuroendocrine cells, and immune cells secretion.
+In multicellular organisms, this mechanism initiates many forms of intercellular communication such as synaptic transmission, hormone secretion by neuroendocrine cells, and immune cells' secretion.
 In neurons and endocrine cells, the SNARE-proteins and SM-proteins catalyze the fusion by forming a complex that brings the two fusion membranes together.
 For instance, in synapses, the SNARE complex is formed by syntaxin-1 and SNAP25 at the plasma membrane and VAMP2 at the vesicle membrane.
 Exocytosis in neuronal chemical synapses is Ca2+ triggered and serves interneuronal signalling.
-The calcium sensors that triggers exocytosis might interact either with the SNARE complex or with the phospholipids of the fusing membranes.
+The calcium sensors that trigger exocytosis might interact either with the SNARE complex or with the phospholipids of the fusing membranes.
 Synaptotagmin has been recognized as the major sensor for Ca2+ triggered exocytosis in animals.
 However, synaptotagmin proteins are absent in plants and unicellular eukaryotes.
 Other potential calcium sensors for exocytosis are EF-hand proteins (Ex: Calmodulin) and C2-domain (Ex: Ferlins, E-synaptotagmin, Doc2b) containing proteins.
-It is unclear how the differenta calcium sensors can cooperate together and mediate the calcium triggered exocytosis kinetic in a specific fashion.
+It is unclear how the different calcium sensors can cooperate together and mediate the calcium triggered kinetics of exocytosis in a specific fashion.

 Constitutive exocytosis is performed by all cells and serves the release of components of the extracellular matrix or delivery of newly synthesized membrane proteins that are incorporated in the plasma membrane after the fusion of the transport vesicle.
 There is no clear consensus about the machinery and molecular processes that drive the formation, budding, translocation and fusion of the post-Golgi vesicles to the plasma membrane.
 The fusion involves membrane tethering (recognition) and membrane fusion.
 It is still unclear if the machinery between the constitutive and regulated secretion is different.
-The machinery required for constitutive exocytosis hasn’t been studying as much as the mechanism of regulated exocytosis.
+The machinery required for constitutive exocytosis has not been studied as much as the mechanism of regulated exocytosis.
 Two tethering complexes are associated with constitutive exocytosis in mammals, ELKS and Exocyst.
-ELKS is a large coiled-coil protein, also involved in synaptic exocytosis, marking the ‘hotspots’ fusion points of the secretory carriers fusion.
+ELKS is a large coiled-coil protein, also involved in synaptic exocytosis, marking the 'hotspots' fusion points of the secretory carriers fusion.
 Exocyst is an octameric protein complex.
 In mammals, exocyst components localize in both plasma membrane, and Golgi apparatus and the exocyst proteins are colocalized at the fusion point of the post-Golgi vesicles.
 The membrane fusion of the constitutive exocytosis, probably, is mediated by SNAP29 and Syntaxin19 at the plasma membrane and YKT6 or VAMP3 at the vesicle membrane.